-I'm a polymath scientist and classically trained ethologist!
-My specific interests in organismal behavior have taken me around the world to study behavioral questions within a variety of fields including shark attack behavior, manatee genetics, social insect evolution, music psychology and technology design.
+My specific interests in organismal behavior have taken me around the world to study behavioral questions within a variety of fields including shark attack behavior, manatee genetics, social insect evolution, music psychology, and - currently - technology design.

 I believe that flexibility is the most important tool a scientist can have and that true innovation comes from the interface of disparate fields.
 This is why I've been so excited to mix my background as an ethologist with the field of technology design and human-factors psychology.

 Levy, LM, Lambeth, A, Solomon, R, Gandy, M. 2018.
-Method in the Madness: the design of games as valid and realiable scientific tools.
+Method in the Madness: the design of games as valid and reliable scientific tools.
 Paper presented at Foundations of Digital Games Conference, Malmö, Sweden.

 Gandy, M, Levy, LM, B. Jones, Whi, D, Nair, S. 2018.
 Using Augmented and Virtual Reality to Support Older Adults in Smart Homes.
 Presented at the Gerontechnology Conference, St. Petersburg, FL.